brajkovskam/ba-brajkovska/README.md

 ```

 ## Output
-The output file after a successful training should look like output_file_
+The output file after a successful training should look like output_file_format.txt.

 ---